-This topic of indicators was developed much more in the Excel which participants filled in on their own than in the discussions.
 Participants have already given this question a lot of thought.
 "It is strategic and urgent to have this kind of HF indicators and to harmonize them as quickly as possible because asset managers are in the starting blocks to integrate them massively into their portfolio management.
 A chain is being put in place.
 But there is a missing link which is, indeed, this appreciation of the HF and the overall added value that a company produces, beyond the financial balance sheet".
-This would be eagerly awaited by some decision-makers and could include for example: "how this quality of interactions with suppliers can create trust with customers and offer new services and products; the number of innovations made with customers or suppliers; the ratio between the number of ideas and products released; the turnover or the additional margin thanks to this posture".
-A methodical approach based on criteria would make it possible to guide and convince "investors, shareholders, managers" that HFs are an important asset to develop.
+This would be eagerly awaited by some decision-makers.